 End of Life Care

-Unfortunately there may be limitations in a pet owner/caregiver's resources, financial and otherwise, for providing animal EOL care for an animal.
-The vast majority of the costs associated with this care are an out-of-pocket expense for most people.
+There may be limitations in a person's resources, financial and otherwise, for providing animal end-of-life care for an animal.
 This may mean that the options for animal hospice services may be significantly more limited.

 Hospice-supported natural death: Use of palliative care measures during a patient’s terminal life stage, including the treatment of pain and other signs of discomfort under veterinary supervision until the natural death of the individual animal.

-Palliative care: Treatment that supports or improves the quality of life (QOL) for patients and caregivers by relieving suffering; this applies to treating curable or chronic conditions as well as EOL care.*
+Palliative care: Treatment that supports or improves the quality of life for patients and caregivers by relieving suffering; this applies to treating curable or chronic conditions as well as end-of-life care until natural or assisted death.

-QOL (Quality of life): The total wellbeing of an individual animal that considers the physical, social, and emotional aspects of the animals' life.*
+Quality of life: The total wellbeing of an individual animal that considers the physical, social, and emotional aspects of the animals' life.

 Suffering: An unpleasant or painful experience, feeling, emotion, or sensation, which may be acute or chronic in nature; including, but not limited to, physical and emotional pain and distress.* Suffering may also include that of the human caregiver, including emotional suffering.